 In the 1850 Census, William Floyd was a farmer with real estate valued at $8,000, living with his wife “Eleanor”, his six unmarried children, his wife’s sister Rebecca L. Heard (1783-1859) and William Brown (a laborer aged 21).
 The 1860 Census lists him with $5,000 real estate, $8,000 personal estate, and his three unmarried daughters who are keeping house.

-Along with many members of his family, he worshipped at St. John Francis Regis Church in Hollywood and buried at Old St. John’s Cemetery, which has an excellent website photographing each tombstone.
-His dates there are inscribed as Oct.
-4, 1783 -Jan.
-23, 1868 and for “Ellen, wife of William” March 3,1794- May 3,1854.
-But from his order in his father’s will and the later census data (in 1850 he gave his age as 62, in 1860 as 73), we can deduce that the tombstone is a mistake for 1788.
+Along with many members of his family, he worshiped at St. John Francis Regis Church in Hollywood and buried at Old St. John’s Cemetery (which once had an excellent website photographing each tombstone).
+His dates there are apparently inscribed as Oct.
+4, 1783 – Jan.
+23, 1868 (tombstone), but from his order in his father’s will and the later census data (in 1850 he gave his age as 62, in 1860 as 73), we can deduce that the tombstone is a mistake for 1788.
+Nearby, “Ellen, wife of William” March 3, 1791 – May 3,1854 (tombstone).

 His will, written Jan.
 22, 1868, leaves his two unmarried daughters Margaret E. Floyd and Mary Ellen Floyd $500 each, his son Francis F. Floyd the land which FFF was deeded previously, his granddaughters Catharine Ellen Floyd, Mary Rebecca Floyd and Ann Eliza Floyd the note he has against the estate of their father (his son William G. Floyd deceased).
 The residue of his estate was to be divided equally among his “six children Francis F. Floyd, Ann Mary Payne wife of Cornelius Payne, Margaret E. Floyd, Mary Ellen Floyd, Sarah Maria Greenwell wife of William F. Greenwell, and Mary Amanda Spalding wife of Z.T.
 Spalding” (presumably they are named in birth order).
 His son Francis F. Floyd and son-in-law William T. Greenwell were the executors.
 Children: